Orientation Spring 2014

 Tuition and SMU Housing

-If you have made (or are making) arrangements for on-campus housing, SMU residence halls and commuter rooms will be officially open for graduate student move-in on Tuesday, August 20 at 9:00 a.m.
-You will need to check in at McElvaney Hall (#56 on your campus map) front desk to get your keys.
+If you have made (or are making) arrangements for on-campus housing, SMU residence halls and commuter rooms will be open for move-in as early as 9 a.m. on Sunday, January 12, 2014.
+You will need to check-in at McElvaney Hall (#56 on your campus map) front desk to get your keys.
 Please bring a picture ID with you when you check-in.

 Herbert S. Coleman, II

 216 Kirby Hall

 A few books that might be helpful as you prepare for your first year of seminary include: